Is There Uber in Mexico? Important Info + Safety Tips in 2025

 - Create an account by entering your email address or phone number and choosing a password.

 - Enter your payment information.
-Payment options include credit and debit cards, as well as PayPal in some countries.
+Payment options include credit and debit cards, as well as PayPal and Apple Pay in some countries.

 - Enter your destination into the app.
 Uber will provide a fare estimate so you know how much your ride will cost in advance.